 The first step was to extract a workable table from the OCRed version of the PDF.
 I copied the text of the Sezen pdf and pasted it into a word processor document.
 Initially this was challenging, because the multiple lines of the tables were not conforming to the column arrangement when imported into a spreadsheet.
 It took me a while to figure out a method, as I couldn’t seem to parse it by all caps or the alphabet switch.
 Luckily I realized that the font size of the Arabic-alphabet text differed.
 I used changes in font size to split the table into three columns: New alphabet name, old alphabet name, and a single field consisting of a long string describing the administrative classification of the place as well as the larger district containing it (Unvan ve Bağlı Olduğu Nahiye, Kaza, Sancak, Eyâlet veya Vilâyet).
 I used find and replace with the following regular expressions to create these tab-delineated lines:

-1. replace $ with # (to remove all line breaks)
+(to remove all line breaks) - delete

-2. delete ##[0-9]* (to remove page numbers)
+(to remove page numbers) - replace

-3. replace [[:::CharHeight=11::]] with \n& (to create a line break between each “new alphabet” administrative unit name, which are all given in 11pt font).
+(to create a line break between each “new alphabet” administrative unit name, which are all given in 11pt font). - replace

-4. replace [[:::CharHeight=12::]] with \t&\t (to create tabs before and after every “old alphabet” administrative unit name, which are given in 12 point foint).
+(to create tabs before and after every “old alphabet” administrative unit name, which are given in 12 point foint).

 For some reason these find and replace operations took forever in Libreoffice.
 When I broke the document into 8,000 word chunks, it went a lot faster.
 I pasted the results into a spreadsheet and cleaned up a few errors manually.
 There were about 6400 records in the table that resulted, which is archived as Ottgaz-data-1.